konahart/konahart.github.io/_recipes/Chocolate-Sriracha-Cookies.md

     <li><a name="CornFlour">Corn starch and corn flour</a>: the original recipe
     uses the term 'corn flour,' which is not a widely-used term in the US.
-I interpreted this as
-    meaning 'corn meal' the first time I made it, but it actually means 'corn starch.'
-I found that the corn meal added a nice grittiness that went will with the unrefined sugar; now I add both when I make the cookies All this is to say that the corn starch is not strictly necessary, but the dough will be more crumbly (possibly requiring more milk) without it.</li>
+I interpreted this as meaning 'corn meal' the first time I made it, but it actually means 'corn starch.'
+I found that the corn meal added a nice grittiness that went will with the unrefined sugar; now I add both when I make the cookies.
+All this is to say that the corn starch is not strictly necessary, but the dough will be more crumbly (possibly requiring more milk) without it.</li>
 </ul>

 ## Adaptations